pikatchu/closedsource/book/0220-fight.md

 The younger students **burst into applause**.
 Jasmina cheered.
 Even Leo, who was usually reluctant about these kinds of things, smiled in satisfaction.

 But among the older monks, the reaction was far less enthusiastic.
-Some remained silent, arms crossed.
+Some remained silent.
 Bernardo, standing in the background, observed with a hard, disapproving expression.